 photography, writing, retreats, labs, and happiness stuff

 b.
-Or learning something new altogether (I’m obsessed with creative photographers and instagram).
+Or learning something new altogether (I’m obsessed with creative photographers, storytelling, podcasts, and activism.)

 Okay, now it’s your turn.